Bad Book Drinking Game - Hair of the Dog (50 Shades Edition)

 For a book about an amorphous blob who is attracted to a successful businessman who likes "BDSM," Anastasia never quite seems to get over the whole "sex" part of her interactions with him.
 Everything is just so surprising and embarrassing because she's an annoying prude who has opinions about things without ever experiencing them.
 Since she's also the narrator, she seems to blush any time she mentions her genitalia, in her thoughts or otherwise.
 It's as though she wasn't quite aware she had genitals before now, which wouldn't surprise me since she often called her vaginal area "down there" instead of words adults use to describe their naughty bits...
 Like "naughty bits,"...
 I'm an adult!

 When you have a character in an "erotic" novel who can't seem to figure out how their own equipment works, or just accept that it's even there, it makes me wonder why the hell I'm reading about her story.
-From Anastasia's perspective, she was a 21-year old virgin till she has sex with Grey (spoilers)—who apparently never attended a sex-ed class—and her first introduction to having sex with someone is with a guy who is supposed to be into BDSM.
-However, members of different BDSM communities have criticized the book for it's somewhat inaccurate portrayal of the experience.
+From Anastasia's perspective, she was a 21-year-old virgin till she had sex with Grey (spoilers)—who apparently never attended a sex-ed class—and her first introduction to having sex with someone is with a guy who is supposed to be into BDSM.
+However, members of different BDSM communities have criticized the book for its somewhat inaccurate portrayal of the experience.
 So really, we're following the story of a prudish ignoramus blob who dates a guy who abuses her under the guise of BDSM.
 This would be a lot better if it were a horror story.

 So what's the rule, specifically?
 Any time she refers to his/her genitals with a laughable expression, as well as any instances where either of the characters blush, flush, or get embarrassed.
 You're in an erotic novel!
 Grow up!